LeadShuriken/m101nd-mongodb-cert-blog/README.md

 ### Todos

 Course Retired.
 So far I've had a bit more mongo exp than I would like.
-No diss, Mongo trully does work.
-Horizontal >
+No diss, Mongo is trully great.

   [EXPRESS]: https://expressjs.comoverview
   [MONGODB]: https://www.mongodb.com